 The UAE’s Economic Substance Regulations (ESR) require businesses to demonstrate genuine economic activity.
 In practice, we’ve found that successful treaty utilization requires:

-• Adequate local management and control
+• Adequate local management and control (board meetings in the UAE, documented decision-making)

 • Appropriate operating expenditure relative to activities

-• Core income-generating activities conducted in the UAE
+• Core income-generating activities conducted in the UAE with auditable evidence

 2. Free Zone vs. Mainland Considerations